 Region – Select the appropriate and exact region where you took the examination.
 Failure to do so can cause errors and delays in retrieving exam results/information.

-Who would’ve thought that even examination results can now be retrieved online?
+Who would’ve thought that even civil service results can now be retrieved online?
 It’s true, the internet is really a blessing to us especially to those who are in need.
 Although a lot of experts and scientists say that the technology we have now is not really healthy for our mentalities, we cannot argue that it really is helpful for everyone.

 - How to Know the Schedule of the Civil Service Exams